cgaebel/NewLang/README.markdown

     * Simplicity.
 Both in reading code and in compiler implementation.
     * Have you _seen_ C++?

+_ben: Perhaps they could be simplified greatly, only allowing for type generics, rather than the giant turing-complete templates C++ has._

 There should only be one way for comments to be parsed, unlike C which has two.

 * Pros